Places that Help: New Jersey

 (973) 777-7638, ext.
 154

 Works to overcome cultural, legal and religious barriers confronting victims of domestic violence and sexual abuse.
 Services offered included no cost counseling for adult survivors of domestic violence, child and adult victims of sexual abuse, children affected by domestic violence (through the PALS partner program), weekly confidential groups to deal with relationship changes, assists with accommodations for religious observances in shelters, resource identification, advocacy services, vocational services, access to pro-bono legal services for a single consultation.
+The agency also has men’s groups for men who wish to improve their ability to constructively express themselves in their intimate relationships.

 Statewide Domestic Violence Hotline